 for MA Fashion Buying & Merchandising

 The aim of this module is to allow you to develop your knowledge of fashion history from the late 19th century to the present day.
-Balancing this are lectures on the fashion industry – how it works and how it is changing, including retail, manufacturing and the luxury sector.
-You will also learn how to analyse creativity in styling, photography and digital innovation as much as in fashion design.
-The scope is global and broad-minded, exploring how trends evolve and how fashion interlinks with many other creative sectors, for application to fashion and broader lifestyle journalism.
+You will develop an understanding of fashion’s societal, cultural and other contexts.
+Balancing this are lectures on the fashion industry: how it works and how it is changing, including retail, manufacturing and the luxury sector.
+You will learn how to analyse creativity in styling, photography and digital innovation as much as in fashion design.
+You will explore semiology and meaning within fashion text and image and concepts and philosophies surrounding this.
+The scope is global and broad-minded, exploring how and why trends evolve and how fashion relates to other creative sectors including broader lifestyle journalism.

-The aim of this module is to develop your commercial fashion knowledge with a broad understanding and appreciation of fabrics, garment construction and their manufacture.
-It will provide you with an understanding of how garments are made including the essentials of mass-market manufacture.
-This will include a fundamental understanding of the key design characteristics that impact on clothing manufacture and an overview of textile technology and terminology.
-Covering a cross-section of product types, it will address fabric and garment performance and respond to a demand for a greater understanding of the fashion business.
-The module aims to develop your understanding of the specific sustainability and ethical issues arising in contemporary fashion and to examine areas of overlap between the two.
+The aim of this module is to develop your commercial fashion knowledge with a broad understanding and appreciation of the fashion product: fabrics, garment construction and clothing manufacture.
+This will include a fundamental understanding of the key design characteristics that affect clothing manufacture and quality.
+You will gain an overview of textile technology and terminology.
+Covering a cross-section of product types, the module will address fabric and garment performance enhancing your understanding of the fashion business.
+The module also explores the product development cycle from the initial design idea, mood boards and colour palette creation, through to sampling, costing and final production.

 You will develop an understanding of the substantial ethical challenges facing the fashion industry, particularly with regard to the need to develop a sustainable ethos for the fashion system in a world of finite resources.
-Sustainability and ethics within the fashion industry are investigated with a dual focus on the supply side and the context in which demand for fashion products is created.
+You will also consider what has been called the ‘true cost’ of fashion: its human and environmental impacts.

 This module aims to develop your understanding of how to respond to in-season changes in demand, influenced by a variety of external macro factors beyond the retailer’s control.
 Pre-season range planning needs to be supported by an ability to take effective action in response to negative influences on demand.
 Retail sales are vulnerable to many industry forces including deteriorating economic conditions, increasing or intense competition or even unseasonal weather conditions.
 Equally there is always the possibility that a range may include some poor fashion decisions.